Granite has blotchy appearance

 blotchy white granite

 I hope somebody can give me some advice!
-We just had new granite counter tops installed in our kitchen -- White Spring?

 It is absolutely gorgeous with lots of colors – white, cream, reds, black, greys, even gold!
 However, the surface is blotchy and looks dirty, scratched, and old.

 It feels smooth to the touch (not perfectly smooth…but smooth!) and it looks fairly glossy... but underneath all that, it looks as if the surface has been beat up!

 It’s hard to explain, you can see what look like “etchings” all over the counter, especially when the sun is shining, and from many different angles.